SKTeamLab/P4ward/docs/source/tutorial.rst

 Checking the protac-ligand matches
 ----------------------------------

 P4ward also offers a simple way to check if the ligands and the protac match.
-Through its command ``check_lig_matches``, we can see if RDKit will throw any errors about processing the molecules' strucutures, or if it will be able to properly recognize the ligands in the protac structure.
+Through its command ``check_lig_matches``, we can see if RDKit will throw any errors about processing the molecules' structures, or if it will be able to properly recognize the ligands in the protac structure.
 Let's run the ligand check:

 .. note::